minio/docs/source/administration/object-management/object-retention.rst

          :align: center
          :width: 600px

-      MinIO blocks any attempt to delete a specific object version held under WORM lock.
+      MinIO blocks any attempt to :ref:`delete <minio-object-delete>` a specific object version held under WORM lock.
 The earliest possible time after which a client may delete the version is when the lock expires.